tuxtof/labs/calm/lab6/calm_workshop_lab6.rst

 Once done, you can check the results by browsing to http://ntnxwebhost/index.php.
 You should see a simple test page and a list of databases retrieved from the database server.

+.. note:: Replace ntnxwebhost with the ip-address of your webserver vm.  e.g.  http://10.21.68.92/index.php.

 .. _configure-centos-server-v7: lab6/calm_workshop_lab6_config_centos.html